Mile Square celebrates 50 years serving Chicago communities

 - Edna Pearce, member of the Mile Square Health Center Community Board – Community Health Pioneer Award

 The dinner will take place at Mile Square’s main clinic at 1220 S. Wood St. from 5:30 p.m. to 7:30 p.m.
-The public is invited to purchase tickets to the dinner.
-Ticket sales, voluntary donations and more information are available online.
+The public is invited; purchase tickets online.

-The University of Illinois Hospital & Health Sciences System is a public, academic medical center committed to providing the highest quality care for all patients and reducing health disparities.
-Located in the Illinois Medical District on Chicago’s West Side, UI Health is a leader in patient care, research and education, and serves as the primary teaching facility for the UIC College of Medicine, the largest medical school in the U.S. The system includes seven health sciences colleges, a 495-bed hospital, the 101-bed Children’s Hospital of the University of Illinois, an outpatient care center and 12 federally-qualified Mile Square Health Centers located throughout Chicago, including the Mile Square Urgent Care Center.